ewolff/microservice-atom/README.md

 orders.
 - Shipment polls the feed every thirty seconds and extract the information needed to ship the items.
-- Invoicing pools the feed, too.
+- Invoicing polls the feed, too.
 It extracts all information to send out an invoice.

 Technologies